 Debunking the "Three-Month Rule"

 One common myth in the dating world is the "three-month rule," which suggests that three months is the ideal time to make a relationship official.
-However, this rule is arbitrary and doesn't account for the unique dynamics of each relationship.
-While three months might be the right timeframe for some couples, it could be too soon or too late for others.
+Still, this rule is arbitrary and doesn't account for the unique dynamics of each relationship.
+On the flip side, while three months might be the right timeframe for some couples, it could be too soon or too late for others.
 The key is to focus on the quality of the connection, rather than adhering to a rigid timeline.

 Trends and Latest Developments